 – Basic Properties (Topological Entropy )-

-In this section are compact metrizable space, the maps in question will always be continuous and
+are compact metrizable space, the maps in question will always be continuous and

 will denote an open cover of